Mahabodhi Express

 It is the most popular train for people travelling between Gaya and New Delhi.
-It is the fastest train in Gaya–Delhi route after Rajdhani Express and maximum speed is 130 km/hr.
-It mainly carried passengers from Gaya Junction, Anugrah Narayan Road, Dehri-on-Sone and Mughalsarai station.
+It is the fastest train in Gaya–Delhi route after Rajdhani Express and maximum speed is 130 km/h.
+It mainly carries passengers from Gaya Junction, Anugrah Narayan Road, Dehri-on-Sone and Mughalsarai station.

 The train now uses LHB coach since 20 April 2013.

 Route & halts

 Traction

-Both trains are hauled by a Kanpur / Gomoh-based WAP-7 (HOG)-equipped locomotive from end to end.
+It is hauled by a Kanpur Loco Shed or Gomoh Loco Shed based WAP-7 electric locomotive from end to end.